CSD Data and information distribution

 • Data protection-compliant deletion of files as needed

-• Can be combined with planning and order data as well as streams
+• Can be combined with planning and tasking data as well as streams

 • Extensible data model enables support of additional data types (incl. metadata)